Monika803-ops/Decision-_trees_task5/README.md

-Here’s how you can write the **detailed “Task 5” explanation** from start to end, including installing libraries, explaining the process, and adding the Random Forest output image.

----

 ## **Task 5 – Decision Trees, Ensemble Learning & Feature Importance**

 ### **1. Objective**

-In this task, we aimed to:
+In this task, I aimed to:

 * Train a **Decision Tree** model for heart disease prediction.
 * Limit the tree depth to compare performance.